merysamoylova/esg-etf-coursework/README.md

 ## Files in this repository

 ### Data files

-1. `etf_prices_returns_2021_2024.csv` - ETF prices, daily returns, and volume data.
+### Data files

-2. `macro_daily_extended.csv` - macroeconomic variables from FRED.
+1. `esg_dataset.csv` - raw merged panel dataset before additional cleaning in the notebook.
-3. `vix_daily.csv` - daily VIX data.
+2. `esg_dataset_cleaned.csv` - cleaned dataset used for the empirical analysis in the notebook.

-4. `esg_dataset.csv` - final raw merged dataset used as the input for further cleaning and analysis.
+Intermediate CSV files, such as ETF-only price data, macroeconomic data, and VIX data, are not included in the repository because they can be reproduced by running the data collection scripts.

 ### Python scripts